xiaoxia-xia/cse-15l-lab-report/Week4.md

 ![test2Error](images/Week4/2ndOutput.png)

 Description: Add the try and catch in case of the exception.
-If the exception caught, tell the user that "can not detect the link in the file"
+If the exception caught, tell the user that "can not detect the link in the file".
+Other while, give the link as desired.

 ## 3